fulyakocaman/PortfolioProjects/README.md

   title="Optional title"
   style="display: inline-block; margin: 0 auto; width: 100px; lentgth:100px">

-My name is Fulya Kocaman
+Hi!
+My name is Fulya Kocaman.
+I have extensive teaching experience in mathematics and statistics, started programming in the last three years and completed my Master of Science degree in Computer Science in May 2022. <p>
+I am a problem solver and a quick learner.
+M